Social media

 The term social in regard to media suggests platforms enable communal activity.
 Social media helps people connect and build networks.
 Users access social media through web-based or mobile applications.
 These interactive platforms allow individuals, communities, businesses, and organizations to share, co-create, discuss, participate in, and modify user-generated or self-curated content.
-Social media is used to share memories, form friendships, and learn.
+Social media is used to share memories, form friendships, build communities and learn.
 They may be used to promote people, companies, products, and ideas.
 Social media can be used to consume, publish, or share news.

-Social media platforms can be categorized based on their primary function.